 Before taking off, I checked my map and saw that Illesheim was a mere pinpoint in the middle of German farming country and was a few miles from Storck Barracks, the nearest Army Post.
 On the map, I highlighted the roads that I would have to take to get to Illesheim.

 From that spot on the map, I formed mental pictures of this small country town.
 I imagined Illesheim as a quaint but rugged village, which probably sprouted up during the dark ages.
-I knew this area would be sparsely populated by inhabitants, who no doubt, resided in rustic structures made of timber, concrete, and blocks of stone.
+I knew this area would be sparsely populated by inhabitants, who no doubt, resided in rustic buildings made of timber, concrete, and blocks of stone.
 I thought perhaps that the structures were hundreds of years old, and I assumed that the inhabitants would probably be around that same age too.
 I didn’t expect to see any new concrete sidewalks, paved streets, or fast-food joints.
 But perhaps greeting me would be dirt roads, well-traveled footpaths, and distinct trails made by the cow and sheep herds that the farmers moved from one side of their fields to the other.
 Naturally, I envisioned driving through a thick, stagnant cloud of ‘farmers air,’ with that noxious poop smell rising from the plowed fields reeking from abundant piles of manure potent enough to put down a herd of bull elephants.
 All in all, I prepared myself for the stink to come.

 With my route carefully planned and my bag packed, I took off at about six o’clock that afternoon.
 Before hitting the autobahn, I stopped at the nearest gas station to buy a few air fresheners to mask the smell inside the car.
 The entire day had grown cloudy with misting rain.
-About 10 minutes into my trip, a drizzle started and quickly turned into a heavy downpour, which pummeled the hoopty relentlessly.
+About 10 minutes into my trip, a drizzle started and quickly turned into a torrential downpour, which pummeled the hoopty relentlessly.

 In addition to the dreary weather, the dark, dusky evening did little to keep the autobahn lanes highlighted enough for me to see clearly.